jsscmnhn/shady_amsterdam/docs/Network.md

 This module identifies and saves nodes in the pedestrian network that are closest to the bounding boxes of shaded areas, referred to as "cool places", for further use in route calculations.

 #### Entry Function: `process_all_geopackages_in_directory(gpkg_directory, graph_directory, shapefile_output_directory, output_directory)`
-- **Parameters:**
-  - `gpkg_directory`: Directory containing GeoPackage files, each with layers representing shaded areas at specific times.
-  - `graph_directory`: Directory where GraphML files with shade weights are stored.
-  - `shapefile_output_directory`: Directory to export individual layers from each GeoPackage file as shapefiles.
-  - `output_directory`: Directory to save files with calculated cool place nodes for each time layer.

 #### How to Use:
 1. Set `gpkg_directory` to the directory containing the GeoPackage files, each named to include a date, such as `shadeGeoms_YYYYMMDD.gpkg`.